rust-lang/rust/text/0000-default-object-bound.md

 #### The proposed rule

-This RFC proposes a simple rule.
-If the object type appears within one or more reference types (`&` or `&mut`), then the default lifetime bound is taken from the innermost enclosing reference.
-Otherwise the default is `'static`.
+This RFC proposes to use the context in which an object type appears to derive a sensible default.
+Specifically, the default begins as `'static`.
+Type constructors like `&` or user-defined structs can alter that default for their type arguments, as follows:

+- The default begins as `'static`.
+- `&'a X` and `&'a mut X` change the default for object bounds within `X` to be `'a`
+- The defaults for user-defined types like `SomeType<X>` are driven by the where-clauses defined on `SomeType`, see the next section for details.
+The high-level idea is that if the where-clauses on `SomeType` indicate the `X` will be borrowed for a lifetime `'a`, then the default for objects appearing in `X` becomes `'a`.

-Here are some statistics showing the frequency of trait references from three Rust projects.
-The final column shows the percentage of uses that would be correctly predicted by this simple rule.
+The motivation for these rules is basically that objects which are not contained within a reference default to `'static`, and otherwise the default is the lifetime of the reference.
+This is almost always what you want.
+As evidence, consider the following statistics, which show the frequency of trait references from three Rust projects.
+The final column shows the percentage of uses that would be correctly predicted by the proposed rule.

 As these statistics were gathered using `ack` and some simple regular expressions, they only include cover those cases where an explicit